moj-analytical-services/data-engineering-exports/CONTRIBUTING.md

 Users should make requests in the form of pull requests, [as described in the readme](README.md).

-1. Check the Performance Hub expect and are happy with the proposed exports (there's a ticket to [automate asking for Performance Hub approval](https://dsdmoj.atlassian.net/browse/PDE-1518))
+1. Check the team who run the destination system expect and are happy with the proposed exports.

+2. Make sure your users have a data protection impact agreement or similar document confirming the export is okay.
+Your users are responsible for writing this and getting it approved.

-2. Check the user-submitted yaml file is correct.
+3. Either write a new config yaml file or check that a user-submitted one is correct.

-3. Run `pulumi preview` to check the resources look correct
+3. Run `pulumi preview` to check the resources look correct.

-4. Approve and merge the pull request
+4. Approve and merge the pull request.
+Or ask your users to approve it if you've written the config file for them.

-5. Deploy the changes with `pulumi up` (there's a ticket to [automate the deployment](https://dsdmoj.atlassian.net/browse/PDE-1441))
+5. Deploy the changes with `pulumi up` (there's a ticket to [automate the deployment](https://dsdmoj.atlassian.net/browse/PDE-1441)).

-6. If creating a push bucket, get the owner of that bucket to grant put permission to the role ARN for the relevant project - you can find this in the stack's Pulumi outputs
+6. If creating a push bucket, get the owner of that bucket to grant put permission to the role ARN for the relevant project.
+You can find the ARN in the stack's Pulumi outputs.

-7. Ask the user to test the export - including making sure the Performance Hub get the test file, as we can't see the Performance Hub bucket ourselves
+7. Ask the user to test the export.
+This should include making sure the destination system gets the test file, as we can't see the destination buckets ourselves.

 ## Running tests